ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-and the connection meets the following conditions: the congestion window and pacing rate would have allowed the connection to send data, and yet the connection is not currently sending data and has no data to send (i.e., no unsent/new data, no retransmit data, and no other data, such as encoded data blocks for forward error correction).
+and the connection meets the following conditions: the congestion window and pacing rate would have allowed the connection to send data, and yet the connection is not currently sending data and has no data to send (i.e., no unsent data or retransmissions of previously sent data).
 The precise determination of this condition depends on how the connection uses mechanisms to implement pacing, batching, GSO/TSO/offload, etc.